coolstrapiplugins/strapi-plugin-masterclass/README.md

 ## Sample client app

-For an implementation of a website querying this API, check out this [Next JS project](https://github.com/luisguve/tutoru-frontend-ts).
+For an example of a project using the APIs available in this plugin, check out this [Next JS project](https://github.com/luisguve/tutoru-frontend-ts).

 Demo: https://tutoruniversitario.netlify.app